Last Updated on

-Lauren Bath as her website explains, is considered the “first Australian professional Instagrammer”.
+Lauren Bath as her website explains is considered the “first Australian professional Instagrammer”.
 Her social media profile is one of the most successful in Australia, with an audience of almost half a million followers.
 She is not “only” a Digital Influencer, Lauren is also a jaw-dropping photographer.
-Widely recognised for her landscape and travel photography, she has recently become an Olympus Visionary (Olympus Ambassador).
+Widely recognized for her landscape and travel photography, she has recently become an Olympus Visionary (Olympus Ambassador).

 Lauren has been very kind and did this interview despite being very busy.
 I’m sure you’ll find her answers to my questions very interesting and I hope you can get inspired and learn a lot like I did.

 Lauren you’ve recently become an Olympus Ambassador.
 This is so cool, tell me about it, what led you to it, how does it impact your work and what does it mean for your career?

 I was fortunate to be introduced to Kristie Galea, the Marketing Manager of Olympus, around 2 years ago and I knew immediately from our conversation that Olympus are a brand with integrity and values that align with my own.
 Kristie and I agreed that I would start by trying some of their gear and then we would take it from there.
 Within a few months, I was using my Olympus E-M1 Mark I a lot and from here we started working on projects together, including the launch of the E-M1 Mark II.
 I’ve slowly been phasing out my old equipment and was completely humbled to be asked to join the Visionary program this year.
 The main benefit to my career has been massive legitimacy, but on a more personal level, it’s incredible to have such an influential brand place value on what I do.

 I can’t avoid asking you what’s your camera gear and your favorite lens?